Entertainment & Special Event Insurance — Kelly Insurance Group

 WHAT TO HAVE READY BEFORE YOU CALL KIG

-The more organized you are when you contact us, the faster we can get you insured.
+The more organized you are when you reach out, the faster we can get you insured.
 Here's a practical pre-call checklist — or skip ahead and complete our online quote form right now.

 BASIC EVENT INFORMATION (ALL EVENTS)